falreis/CarND-Vehicle-Detection/writeup_report.md

 I tried several combinations of parameters.
 I noticed that some parameters were better using `YCrCb` and `YUV` color spaces, combined or separatelly.
 Other colors spaces like `HSV`, `LUV`, `RGB` and `HLS` color spaces had a lot of false positives then it wasn't a good choice.
 Using all different color spaces, I tried a lot of differents values for Hog parameters and Hog channels, but the results also generated a lot of false positives.

-Using `YUV`, the results were good but I think that I had some difficults with the adjust of the threshold of the heatmap. `YCrCb` color space resulted in more consistent results than `YUV`.
-Mixing both of color spaces, the results not improved so much, and the speed of the algorithm decrease due the add of a new color space and extra hog processment.
+Using `YUV`, the results were good but I think that I had some difficults to adjust the threshold of the heatmap. `YCrCb` color space resulted in more consistent results than `YUV`.
+Mixing both of color spaces, the results not improved so much, and the speed of the algorithm decrease due the add of a new color space and extra HOG processment.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using only all GTI images, as I said in section 1.
-The training procedure [IPython notebook](./code.ipynb), in the section *Training Set* and also in the function `train_pipeline`, in the functions section.
+The training procedure is available in [IPython notebook](./code.ipynb), in the section *Training Set* and also in the function `train_pipeline` and `read_dataset`, in the functions section.

-In this section, the function `train_pipeline` receive the names of the color spaces that I want to train.
-This procedures increased the speed of my test, because I can put some color spaces to run and get a moment after to get the result, as training procedure is slow.
+In *Helper Functions* section, the function `train_pipeline` receive the names of the color spaces that I want to train.
+This procedures increased the speed of my tests, because I can put some color spaces to run and get the results after a moment, once the training procedure is slow.

 One of the main procedure call in the `train_pipeline` function is the procedure `extract_features` (code available in *udacity_features.py*), that reads the dataset and returns the processing sets to be training using the Linear SVC.
 In this procedure, I used HOG, Spatial and Color Features to compose the features used in the training procedure.